idlab-discover/RustiFlow/README.md

+> Not really usefull as this just tests the speed in wich rust processes the packets, the packets are already received.
+It does not give the duration between arrival time and end of processing.

 # Real-Time Adaptive Feature Extraction for ML-Based Network Intrusion Detection

 This is a feature extraction tool build in Rust using eBPF for network intrusion detection